 - Data Transfer: The first channel is data transfer, including the reading and writing of data blocks to HDFS.
 Hadoop uses a SASL-enabled wrapper around its

-native direct TCP/IP-based transport, called DataTransportProtocol, to secure the I/O streams within an DIGEST-MD5 envelope (For steps, see How to Configure Encrypted Transport for HDFS Data).
-This procedure also employs secured HadoopRPC (see Remote
+native direct TCP/IP-based transport, called DataTransportProtocol, to secure the I/O streams within an DIGEST-MD5 envelope (For steps, see Configuring Encrypted Transport for HDFS).
+This procedure also employs secured HadoopRPC (see Remote Procedure

 For the transfer of data between DataNodes during the shuffle phase of a MapReduce job (that is, moving intermediate results between the Map and Reduce portions of the job), Hadoop secures the communication channel with HTTP Secure (HTTPS) using Transport Layer Security (TLS).
 See Encrypted Shuffle and Encrypted Web UIs.

 - Remote Procedure Calls: The second channel is system calls to remote procedures (RPC) to the various systems and frameworks within a Hadoop cluster.
 Like data transfer activities, Hadoop has its own native protocol for RPC, called HadoopRPC, which is used for Hadoop API client communication, intra-Hadoop services communication, as well as monitoring, heartbeats, and other non-data, non-user activity.
 HadoopRPC is SASL-enabled for secured transport and defaults to Kerberos and DIGEST-MD5 depending on the type of communication and security settings.
-For steps, see How to Configure Encrypted Transport for HDFS Data.
+For steps, see Configuring Encrypted Transport for HDFS.

 - User Interfaces: The third channel includes the various web-based user interfaces within a Hadoop cluster.
 For secured transport, the solution is straightforward; these interfaces employ HTTPS.

 TLS/SSL Certificates Overview